samiux/samiux.github.io/croissants.md

 #### (8) Can Croissants decrypt the SSL/TLS traffic?
 Croissants cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
 For example, Croissants can detect and drop self signed SSL/TLS certificate traffic and etc.

+#### (9) How about Croissants is turned off for a week or longer?
+It is recommended to run the install script once again to keep the Croissants up-to-date.

 ### 6.0 To-Do-List

 #### 6.1 Upgrade to Ubuntu Server 24.04 LTS